 Texas Anti-Texting Law

 It is a misdemeanor offense in Texas for a driver to use a portable wireless communication device to read, write, or send an electronic message while operating a motor vehicle unless they are stopped.

 This statute was long overdue, in that a vast majority of other states have implemented anti-texting and driving laws due to the inherent danger of texting while driving.

-Studies prove states that have bans on texting while driving has much lower rates of texting while driving and less distracted driving wrecks.
+Studies prove states that have bans on texting while driving have much lower rates of texting while driving and less distracted driving wrecks.

 In Texas, municipalities were forced to take the bull by the horns and pass city legislation trying to protect their communities.
 Our anti-texting law should remedy that problem for Texas.

 Penalties Under the Law Texting Law

 A first offense under the law will carry fines between $25 and $99 and the second offense between $100 and $200.